Comparing Seadrill (OTCMKTS:SDRLF) and Borr Drilling (NYSE:BORR)

-Seadrill (OTCMKTS:SDRLF – Get Rating) and Borr Drilling (NYSE:BORR – Get Rating) are both oils/energy companies, but which is the better investment?
-We will compare the two companies based on the strength of their risk, dividends, earnings, profitability, valuation, analyst recommendations and institutional ownership.
+Seadrill (OTCMKTS:SDRLF – Get Rating) and Borr Drilling (NYSE:BORR – Get Rating) are both small-cap oils/energy companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their risk, earnings, valuation, analyst recommendations, institutional ownership, profitability and dividends.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Seadrill and Borr Drilling, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Seadrill and Borr Drilling, as provided by MarketBeat.com.

 |Sell Ratings